Chaotic human simulation—Pinnacle of scientific achievements.

 The premise is that all activities humans perform, including physiological processes, movement, thinking, emotions, memories, and even the hidden parts of the subconscious, have a mathematical expression.
 Otherwise, complete algorithms cannot be maintained.
 It is important to emphasize that proving or disproving this claim is impossible.
 Link: Gödel's incompleteness theorems.
 (Wikipedia)

-The only universal language in the universe is the laws of mathematics and logic combined with a few senses.
+The only universal language in the universe is the combination of the laws of mathematics and logic, along with a few basic senses.

-The idea is to develop the mathematics of emotions, behavior, thoughts, and the subconscious.
+The goal is to develop a mathematical understanding of emotions, behavior, thoughts, and the subconscious.
 Assuming mathematics is the one that predicts cognitive brain function.
 (Huge savings in brain research resources)

-• The fact that uniform mathematical laws govern the whole of nature is well-known.
+• The fact that uniform mathematical laws govern the entire universe is well known.
 Even chaos has mathematical models.
 Wherever you search, you will find that everything in nature is run mathematically—starting from the number of petals (Fibonacci series), shapes of fruits and vegetables, shapes of galaxies, the hexagonal shape of the honeycomb, different proportions (golden ratio) 4 nucleic acids that make up the genetic load that make up a binary computer code.

 • The concept of human simulation is not entirely new; it has been presented in the past in a slightly different context.
 Mathematics was often created to explain phenomena in physics and chemistry.
 (Isaac Newton developed the differential calculus out of the need to explain physical phenomena.)
 In brain research, it is worthwhile to examine the opposite approach.
 To create the mathematics of "emotions," the new branch of mathematics is likely to predict cognitive brain activity.
 (Image, sound, smell, and touch are processes that have a clear physical-mathematical expression anyway.)

-An encounter with intelligent aliens may lead to an unexpected breakthrough in the field of human simulation.
+An encounter with advanced extraterrestrials may lead to an unexpected breakthrough in human simulation.

-Extraterrestrial technologies may completely change our perception of the universe faster than expected.
+Extraterrestrial technologies may completely alter our perception of the universe more rapidly than expected.

 • The idea of a hive connecting the Earth's inhabitants via supercomputers is not new.
 If everything is connected, you can run a global simulation!

-• At the moment, hacking into our thoughts and memories seems like science fiction.
-In the movies, it already exists.
-The term biohackers already exist because it is probably inevitable when everything is connected and digital.
+• Currently, hacking into our thoughts and memories seems like science fiction.
+However, it already exists in the movies, and the term biohackers is already used.
+It is probably inevitable in a world where everything is connected and digital.

-• War scenarios on the National Geographic Channel between Earthlings and aliens who have created a race of hybrid people with telepathic abilities to connect to the alien network raise many questions.
+War scenarios on the National Geographic Channel, featuring Earthlings and extraterrestrials who have created a race of hybrid people with telepathic abilities to connect to an extraterrestrial network, raise questions.
 Where is the imagination, and where is the reality?

 The premise is that our memories, physiology, emotions, and behavior are consequential and can be mathematically simulated.